Early intake of antibiotics can cause asthma and allergies – healing practice

 No higher risk from antibiotics in adulthood

-No increased risk of developing an immune response to house dust mites could be observed in the adult mice that received antibiotic-modified samples.
+No increased risk of developing an immune response to house dust mites might be observed in the adult mice that received antibiotic-modified samples.
 The researchers report that there was no higher risk of developing asthma or allergies.

 Antibiotics impacted next generation

-However, clear effects could be seen in the next generation of animals.
+However, clear effects might be seen in the next generation of animals.
 If the parents had received antibiotically modified samples, the offspring reacted stronger on house dust mitescompared to mice whose parents received antibiotic-unchanged samples.

 Likewise, mice reacted, which as Babies receive antibiotics had, stronger to the allergen than animals that had only received water, the researchers report.